rvesse/stardog-docs/src/docs/admin.html.md

 ### Starting & Stopping the Server

-**Note**: Unlike the other `stardog-admin` subcommands, starting and stopping the server may only be run locally, i.e., on the same machine as Stardog Server will run on.
+**Note**: Unlike the other `stardog-admin` subcommands, starting the server may only be run locally, i.e., on the same machine the Stardog Server will run on.

-The simplest way to start the server—running on the default ports, detaching to run as a daemon, and writing `stardog.pid` and `stardog.log` to the current working directory— is
+The simplest way to start the server—running on the default port, detaching to run as a daemon, and writing `stardog.log` to the current working directory— is

 ```bash